Are you a costume creator?

 When: Hall costume judging will be held on Friday and Saturday afternoons.
 Awards will be presented at the end of the Masquerade, Saturday night in MAIN EVENTS.

-Where: COSPLAY HQ located in the Alumni Room, Marriott Hotel!
+Where: COSPLAY HQ is located in the Alumni Room at the Marriott.

 Enter the Animazement Craftsmanship Hall Play Contest where judging is solely based on the artistry and technical merit of the costume.
 Hard work and precision is involved in creating the amazing costumes that range from impressive mechas and armor to intricate sewing work.